cubic1271/pybrig/README.md

 /path/to/python util/benchmark-snapshot.py > /tmp/snapshot.log 2> /tmp/snapshot.log&
 # Execute the benchmark script
 /path/to/python benchmark.py
+# Tell the recorder daemon it can shut down
+echo 'exit' > /tmp/benchmark.fifo
 ```

 Note that configure has a number of options to support packaging the dependencies necessary to run on a machine without